ansible-collections/ibm_zos_cics/docs/source/modules/start_cics.rst

-  libraries
+  data_sets
-    The DFHRPL libraries to be appended to the bottom of the list.
+    The DFHRPL data sets to be appended to the bottom of the list.

     | **required**: False